GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics-experiment/index.md

 ## Learn the essentials

 * [Topics API overview](/docs/privacy-sandbox/topics/overview) introduces the API and explains the issues it addresses.
-* [Topic classification](/docs/privacy-sandbox/topics/topic-classification) explains the classifier model.
+* [Topic classification](/docs/privacy-sandbox/topics/topic-classification) explains the classifier model, how topics are inferred and assigned to users' browsers, and how users can control their topics list.
-* [The Topics API developer guide](/docs/privacy-sandbox/topics/#get-and-set-topics) covers setup and debugging.
+* [The Topics API developer guide](/docs/privacy-sandbox/topics/#get-and-set-topics) covers setup, getting and setting topics using JavaScript and headers, and debugging.

 ## Try the API